aboyed93/aboyed93/README.md

 ### Hi there 👋

+My name is Amanda Boyed.
+I am currently enrolled in the Programmer Coach coding program.
 <!--
 **aboyed93/aboyed93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.